 Process Your Emotions

-To avoid feelings that linger longer than they need to, it can be important to work through your emotions.
-It may be tempting to try to move on immediately and avoid addressing sadness, hurt, or loneliness that might be associated with your breakup.
-But this can make these feelings worse, and it may prevent you from moving on in the long run.
+To avoid holding on to feelings that stick around longer than they need to, it can be important to work through your emotions surrounding the breakup.
+It may be tempting to try to move on immediately and avoid addressing sadness, hurt, or loneliness that might be associated with the end of your relationship.
+But repressing your emotions can make them worse, and it may prevent you from moving on in the long run.

 How you process your emotions regarding a breakup will likely depend on the specifics of your relationship.
 If you were in a serious long-term partnership, you may need to take a while to grieve.
 In other cases, you might simply need to return his things and talk to a friend about the breakup.
 Some people journal to express themselves, while other seek the support of family or a mental health professional.
 No matter what you’re feeling after a breakup, it can be important to recognize your emotions and express them in a healthy way.